ipinfo/sample-database/README.md

 <summary><h2>WHOIS</h2></summary>

-**IPinfo WHOIS database is contextual, robust and consistent database of various types of WHOIS data.**
+**IPinfo WHOIS database is a contextual, robust and consistent database of various types of WHOIS data.**

 You can find the schema, database sample, API response sample, and other information from the **[WHOIS folder](/WHOIS)**.
 The WHOIS database and their respective fields are listed below: